 Need to stay connected?
-All of our trains now offer free Wi-Fi!
-We're also planning to introduce high-speed, 5G enabled Wi-Fi and to improve coverage across our network.
+All of our trains offer free Wi-Fi.
+We're also planning to introduce superfast Wi-Fi on some sections of our network, as well as continue our project to improve coverage across the network.

-We're working in partnership with BT to deliver improved WiFi connectivity and speed on board our trains.
-All of our trains will be progressively fitted with new WiFi equipment, meaning faster browsing and easier connections.
-We're also working to reduce the number of "not-spots" on our network - areas where the phone signal is too weak for a steady connection - improving internet access on more than 90% of journeys.
+We have worked in partnership with BT to deliver improved Wi-Fi connectivity and speed on board our trains.
+All of our trains have been fitted with new W-Fi equipment, meaning faster browsing and easier connections.
+We've also been working to reduce the number of "not-spots" on our network - areas where the phone signal is too weak for a steady connection - improving internet access on more than 90% of journeys.

 We've developed a strategic partnership with BT (who manage the EE network our Wi-Fi uses).
 They are building new mobile phone masts to improve mobile coverage on the South Western Railway network, and have already upgraded existing masts near our railway.
 This will reduce the number of coverage ‘not spots’ and increase the speed of the on board Wi-Fi.
 These upgrades mean that you'll be able to use Wi-Fi calling to improve mobile phone connectivity for voice calls.